realm/unity-examples/tutorials/persistance-comparison-series/File/file.md

 - Part 5: Realm Unity SDK
 - Part 6: Comparison of all those options

-Like part 1 this tutorial can also be found in the https://github.com/realm/unity-examples repository on the [persistence-comparison](https://github.com/realm/unity-examples/tree/persistence-comparison) branch.
+Like Part 1, this tutorial can also be found in the https://github.com/realm/unity-examples repository on the [persistence-comparison](https://github.com/realm/unity-examples/tree/persistence-comparison) branch.

 <img src="images/00_project_structure.jpg" alt="Capsule in scene" width="250"/>

-Each part is sorted into a folder, the three scripts we will be looking at are in the `File` sub folder.
-But first let's look at the example game itself and what we have to prepare in Unity before we can jump into the actual coding.
+Each part is sorted into a folder.
+The three scripts we will be looking at are in the `File` sub folder.
+But first, let's look at the example game itself and what we have to prepare in Unity before we can jump into the actual coding.

 ## Example game

-*Note that if you have worked through any of the other tutorials in this series you can skip this section since we are using the same example for all parts of the series so that it is easier to see the differences between the approaches.*
+*Note that if you have worked through any of the other tutorials in this series, you can skip this section since we are using the same example for all parts of the series so that it is easier to see the differences between the approaches.*

 The goal of this tutorial series is to show you a quick and easy way to make some first steps in the various ways to persist data in your game.

-Therefore the example we will be using will be as simply as possible in the editor itself so that we can fully focus on the actual code we need to write.
+Therefore, the example we will be using will be as simple as possible in the editor itself so that we can fully focus on the actual code we need to write.

 <img src="images/01_capsule_in_scene.jpg" alt="Capsule in scene" width="500"/>